vmware/vic/tests/test-cases/Group6-VIC-Machine/6-04-Create-Basic.md

 * Deployment succeeds
 * Regression tests pass

-## Create VCH - Existing VM Name At Folder Location
+## Create VCH - Folder Conflict
-This test is designed to confirm that we return the proper error when a non vch(with the same name) exists at the target vch creation event's folder. e.g. vch_name=my-vch and the dummy vm is located at this path (vm/my-vch/my-vch).
+This test is designed to confirm that we report an already exist style error if the VCH folder already exists in the vm folder.

 ### Steps
-1. Create A dummy vm inside the vch folder with the vch's name.
+1. Create a folder with the same name as the vch in the vm folder.
 2. Attempt to Create a VCH with the name of the dummy vm.
 3. Cleanup the Dummy vm and folder